What are Operators in Java?

 System.out.println(-a); // -11

-Bitwise Operators perform operations on bits and are mostly used in low-level programming or optimization.
+Perform operations on bits, mostly used in low-level programming or optimization.

 int a = 5, b = 3;